Alexandria-Davis/test-dashboard/README.md

 Clients will be attempting to reach the flask server at this URL, so do not set it to “localhost”!

 Running both Angular and Flask Servers:
-- If this is the first time the code has been run, or if there have been any changes, Run: '''Docker-compose build; docker-compose up;''' on root project folder.
+- If this is the first time the code has been run, or if there have been any changes, Run: ''' Docker-compose build; docker-compose up; ''' on root project folder.
 - If this gives no errors then skip ‘Running Flask file’ and ‘Running Angular web service’
 - If this is not the first time running the dashboard, you can run docker-compose up on its own to save time.

 Running Flask File:
 - Make sure to be in the directory test-dashboard/python/flaskFiles
-    - '''pip install -r requirements.txt'''
+    - ''' pip install -r requirements.txt '''
-    - Run '''flask run'''
+    - Run ''' flask run '''
     - URL to view flask information : http://127.0.0.1:5000/

 Parsing XML File: